 COMFORT FOOD!
-This is it!
-This cake only took me minutes to throw together and put in the oven.
+This Strawberry Upside Down Cake only took me minutes to throw together and put in the oven.
 The smell alone was worth the few minutes of trouble.
-When it came out of the oven with strawberry yumminess bubbling up the sides, I knew we were in for some serious delight!
+When it came out of the oven with strawberry yumminess bubbling up against the sides, I knew we were in for some serious delight!

-The strawberry penetrates down into the cake and keeps it very moist.
-It is almost like a strawberry shortcake…once you add that dollop of whipped cream.
+The strawberries penetrate down into the cake and keep it very moist.
+It is almost like a strawberry shortcake once you add that dollop of whipped cream.
 We couldn’t wait for the whipped cream.
 We sliced up the cake and served it warm.
 It was everything I dreamed it would be and more.
 I made it in a bundt pan, but you can make it in a 13×9 sheet pan too.
-This would be a perfect treat for your valentine or any day of the week.
+This Strawberry Upside Down Cake would be a perfect treat for your Valentine or any day of the week.

 - 1 (18 ounce) package yellow cake mix, batter prepared as directed on package